Poodle Temperament, Energy Level, and Lifestyle Fit

 • Moderate energy

-• Adapt well to smaller spaces with sufficient exercise
+• Adapt well to smaller homes with enough activity

 Toy Poodles

-Regardless of size, all Poodles benefit from daily physical and mental activity.
+Regardless of size, all Poodles require daily physical and mental engagement.

 Social Behavior and Family Compatibility